con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	ya lad dgos] VM; ya lad gos NyiGyu
 >> 	g.yul ngo sel] VM; gsul ngo sel NyiGyu

-Armoured in armour made of loving-kindness;
+Concealed by armour made of loving-kindness;
-And shielded by the shield of his compassion;
+Well shielded by the shield of empathy;
-Holding a wisdom sword, arrow, and bow;
+With wisdom sword in hand, with bow and arrow;
-Ending the war with ignorance and *kleśa*s; (150)
+Concluding war with ignorance and *kleśa*s; (150)

+* See Edgerton on *rahaṃjaha*.
+VV doesn't appear to be much help on this word.

 > mārārir mārajid vīraś caturmārabhayāntakṛt |
 > sarvamāracamūjetā saṃbuddho lokanāyakaḥ || 151 ||